ustudio/Blueque/README.md

 ### Worker Task Pop ###

-Workers should pop a task off the queue and then set the status of the task to `started`, ideally as an atomic transaction (might need to be done via a Lua script).
+Workers should pop a task off the queue and then set the status of the task to `started`, and set the `worker` and `pid` fields of the task, ideally as an atomic transaction (might need to be done via a Lua script).

 If a worker ever attempts to pop a task off the queue, and there is no task, it should subscribe to the queue's pub/sub channel.

 ### Task Queue Channel Message ###

+Note: We will not implement this in the first pass.
+Workers will just poll once every few seconds.

 If a worker receives a message via a Pub/Sub channel that a queue has a task in it, it should try to atomically pop a task off that channel